HarrisonGillespie/Game-of-Life/README.md

 # Game-of-Life

 Terminal outputted cellular automaton coded in Rust based on Conway's Game of Life and expanded with different rule sets.
 Has support for both standard and hexagonal grids.
+Currently only linux terminals properly display the formatting.

 ### Features to be added
 - [ ] Triangular grid support